Pheochromocytoma: An Adrenal Gland Tumor

 Living with a pheochromocytoma

 Most of these tumors are benign.
-This means they are not cancer.
-Many will not come back after they are removed.
-If the tumor comes back or spreads to some other place in the body, it may be cancer.
-It is hard to tell a benign tumor from a cancerous one simply by looking at it.
+This means they are not cancer, but they have the ability to spread Many will not come back after they are removed.
+In a small number of cases, the tumor may come back or spread to other places in the body and may become cancerous.

 When should I call my healthcare provider?